Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Our Datasets: Additional Information

 \section{Our \ourproblem Datasets: Additional Information}

-This section provides additional information regarding our \ourproblem datasets.
+This section provides additional information about our \ourproblem datasets.
 We created the datasets to discuss the performance of symbolic regression for scientific discovery (\ourproblem).
-We refer readers to Section~\ref{sec:datasets} for details of the datasets.
+Each of the 120 \ourproblem datasets consists of 10,000 samples and has train, val, and test splits with ratio of 8:1:1.
+For the annotation policy of our \ourproblem datasets, we refer readers to Section~\ref{subsubsec:annotation_policy}.

 Tables~\ref{table:easy2} --~\ref{table:hard5} comprehensively summarize the differences between \orgdataset and our \ourproblem datasets.
 Note that the table of Easy set (part 1) is provided as Table~\ref{table:easy1} in Section~\ref{subsec:dataset_issues}.
 As described in Section~\ref{subsubsec:dataset_categories}, we categorized each of the 120 \ourproblem datasets into one of Easy, Medium, and Hard sets.
-We published the three sets of the \ourproblem datasets with MIT License at Hugging Face Dataset repositories.
-The dataset documentations are publicly available as Hugging Face Dataset cards.$\textsuperscript{\ref{fn:srsd_easy}, \ref{fn:srsd_medium}, \ref{fn:srsd_hard}}$ These repositories are version-controlled with Git~\footnote{\url{https://git-scm.com/}} so that users can track the log of the changes.
+We also introduced dummy variables to the three groups of the datasets, which created another three groups of the datasets (see Section~\ref{subsec:dummy_variables}).
+We published the six groups of the \ourproblem datasets with Creative Commons Attribution 4.0 and DOIs (digital object identifiers) at Hugging Face Dataset repositories.
+The dataset documentations are publicly available as Hugging Face Dataset cards, where we additionally provide an SI derived unit and an SI unit for each of all the constants and variables due to the limited horizontal space in this paper.
+We also published our codebase as a GitHub repository.\textsuperscript{\ref{fn:code_repo}} These repositories are version-controlled with Git~\footnote{\url{https://git-scm.com/}} so that users can track the log of the changes.
+We bear all responsibility in case of violation of rights.